 Acknowledgement

-The Royal Melbourne Hospital acknowledges the Kulin nations as the Traditional Custodians of the land on which our services are located.
+The Royal Melbourne Hospital acknowledges the Kulin Nation as the Traditional Custodians of the land on which our services are located.

 We are committed to improving the health and wellbeing of First Nations people.